pkhungurn/talking-head-anime-4-demo/README.md

 ### So, for this release, you can only control two fixed characters in real time?

-No. You can create your own student models by using the `distiller`.
+No. You can create your own student models by using the `distill` program.

-### How do I use the `distiller`?
+### How do I use `distill`?

 Unless you want to automate the process of training student models, please use the `distiller_ui` instead.
-It will guide you through the required data preparation and will invoke the `distiller` on your behalf when you are ready.
+It will guide you through the required data preparation and will invoke the `distill` on your behalf when you are ready.

 ### How long does it take to create a student model?